alexanderw885/Uni-things/01-School/CSC 360 - Operating Systems/Virtual memory.md

 ##### FIFO
 put pages into [queue](queues.md).
 When queue is full, dequeue first page put in Strangely, the more frames (spaces) in the queue, there can be more frame faults
+##### OPT/MIN
+the theoretical optimal algorithm will replace the page that won't be used for the longest time.
+This obviously cannot be made for real, as it needs to know what pages will be needed ahead of time, but it's a benchmark to compare other algorithms to
+##### LRU (Least Recently Used)
+removes page that has not been used for the longest time can be implemented with a stack, or by storing use time in data
+counter:
+- give every page 8 bits to track use time
+- when visiting page, bit-shift right all pages and set most significant bit of visited page to 1

+Linux used algorithms based on LRU
+##### Second chance algorithms
+also has reference bit, but only one bit this time queue of pages like FIFO, but when you visit a page, set the reference to 1 when you need to remove a page, look at the reference bit
+- if reference == 1, set reference to 0 and find another page
+- if reference == 0, swap out that page
+if every page was used recently, second-chance just becomes FIFO
+##### page buffering
+Not an algorithm, is used with other algorithms keep a pool of free pages, so you can swap in a needed page without delay Then you can remove a page after depending on the chosen algorithm

+### Page Allocation
+any process needs a minimum number of pages to run, there's two main ways to allocate them
+##### Fixed allocation
+- equal allocation: m frames, n processes, each process gets m/n frames.
+Any extra are free-buffer pool
+- Proportional allocation: Frames are granted proportional to the size of the process
+##### Priority allocation
+higher priority process gets more frames when needed.
+On replacement, a process will either replace its own frame or it will take from a lower priority process
+### Thrashing
+if a process cannot keep its minimum amount of pages, it must be swapped out.
+If a frame can keep its minimum frames, but cannot keep the frames it uses regularly, it will start thrashing
+thrashing: where the process spends most of its time swapping pages, getting many page faults

+When cpu usage is low, the computer will schedule more processes When thrashing, cpu usage is low but there's too many processes.
+But, since cpu usage is low, the computer will keep scheduling more and more processes